ppamorim/M/README.md

 M
 =

-Media Player for Android and FirefoxOs, not for iOS.
+Open Source Media Player for Android and FirefoxOS, not for iOS.

 Why?
 We hate iOS.